josers18/Salesforce/BYOM_Bring_Your_Own_Model/README.md

 # CRMA - Einstein Discovery Bring Your Own Model

 This repository has several sample files for the Bring your own model functionality within CRM Analytics.
-I will hopefully be updating this repo with model examples as time permits, but please feel free to utilize these for your demos, or enablement.
+I will hopefully be updating this repo with model examples as time permits, but please feel free to utilize these for your demos, or enablement, or even simply as a primer to get you started with BYOM model creation.
 Thanks!